kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 The extensible priority scheme is negotiated using the described mechanism.
 It is identified by the 8-bit value of 2.

-Endpoints using this scheme SHOULD emit the Priority header field regardless of the result of the negotiation, as that negotiation is a hop-by-hop agreement, whereas the Priority header field is an end-to-end signal that might have meaningful effect to other nodes that handle the HTTP message.

 An intermediary connecting to a backend server SHOULD declare support for the extensible priority scheme when and only when all the requests that are to be